 This scholarship is made possible by the generous support of Lynda and Robert Erskine.
-It is designed to assist a student completing a research project in animal welfare/behaviour with a preference for canine welfare/behaviour as part of their final year assessment.
+It is designed to assist a student, or students, completing a research project in animal welfare/behaviour with a preference for canine welfare/behaviour as part of their final year assessment.

 Up to $2100.

 If more than one suitable candidate is identified, the scholarship may be split equally for each suitable applicant.
 Up to a maximum of two will be awarded.

 Preference will be given to applicants whose research project is focused on canine welfare/behaviour.

 Terms & Conditions